 To Wrap Up

 If you are already experiencing tech burnout, it is essential to take a step back, assess the situation, and develop a plan to move forward.
-We hope you find these tips helpful to treat tech burnout, and put them into practice whenever you are facing burnout.
+We hope you find these tips helpful to treat burnout, and put them into practice whenever you are facing burnout.
 Don’t be afraid to reach out to professional help; it can be a great way to address and manage the impact of tech burnout.

 And remember to be on the lookout for a company that looks after your well-being to avoid technology burnout.